• Skip to primary navigation

 How to Fix Broken Mayonnaise

-Things might go wrong, and your mayo might not emulsify and you’ll end up with a curdled mixture that you don’t know what to do with.
-But don’t worry, there are a couple of simple fixes that you can try:
+Things might go wrong, and your mayo might not emulsify, and you’ll end up with a curdled mixture that you don’t know what to do with.
+To fix it, place 1 pasteurized egg yolk in a clean, narrow blending jar.
+Start blending, then slowly add the broken mayonnaise until it becomes smooth and emulsified.

 FAQs